 - Complete loss of whatever beneficial properties the PS had

 Standard gummy packaging doesn't protect against this.
 Those simple polypropylene bags?
 Basic PET bottles?
-They might as well be mesh screens when it comes to oxygen barrier properties.
+They might as well be mesh screens when it comes to oxygen barrier.

 Proper PS gummy packaging requires investment:

-- Multi-layer barrier films with EVOH or metallized layers that actually block oxygen transmission
+- Multi-layer barrier films with EVOH or metallized layers that block oxygen transmission.

-- Oxygen absorbers in every bottle-but sized correctly, because if they're too large they'll pull moisture from the gummies and turn them into hard little rocks
+- Oxygen absorbers in every bottle—but sized correctly, because too large will pull moisture and turn gummies into hard rocks.

-- Nitrogen flushing during the packaging process to displace oxygen before you seal the container
+- Nitrogen flushing during packaging to displace oxygen before sealing.

-Without these protections, I've measured oxygen transmission rates that allow significant PS degradation to start within 60-90 days of packaging.
-Your product might be perfect when it leaves the facility, but it's already dying.
+Without these, I've measured oxygen transmission rates that allow significant PS degradation within 60-90 days of packaging.
+Your product might be perfect leaving the facility, but it's already dying.

 The Label Claims That Don't Add Up